-In this project, Pathfinder aims to strengthen and maximize opportunities for better family planning utilization through primary health care services in targeted governorates.
+PAST PROJECT: In this project from 2012-2013, Pathfinder strengthened and maximized opportunities for better family planning utilization through primary health care services in targeted governorates.

-A five-year effort to improve NGO capacity in Angola with a special focus on improving health services, education, and water within eight provinces, working directly with local NGOs on issues of governance, transparency, and democracy.
+PAST PROJECT: A five-year effort to improve NGO capacity in Angola with a special focus on improving health services, education, and water within eight provinces, worked directly with local NGOs on issues of governance, transparency, and democracy.

-Pathfinder works to support the Government of Mozambique in its efforts to increase demand for and use of family planning and reproductive health services in 16 districts of Maputo, Gaza, Inhambane, and Cabo Delgado provinces.
+PAST PROJECT: From 2010-2014, Pathfinder worked to support the Government of Mozambique to increase use of family planning and reproductive health services in Maputo, Gaza, Inhambane, and Cabo Delgado provinces.

-The project is designed to increase quality of life at the household and community levels by improving health and nutritional status and advancing household economic viability
+SCIP is designed to increase quality of life at the household and community levels by improving health and nutritional status and advancing household economic viability.

 Flexible Family Planning, Reproductive Health, and Gender-Based Violence Services for Transition Situations Project

-Named after the Arabic word for "integration," Takamol promoted an integrated model for strengthening maternal and child health, family planning, and reproductive health services.
+PAST PROJECT: Named after the Arabic word for "integration," Takamol was a five-year project that promoted an integrated model for strengthening maternal and child health, family planning, and reproductive health services.